Action #1297

 Looks all pretty reasonable.
 The last row is the background normalization, which is basically one.

-#9 Updated by Lu Chia-Chun almost 10 years ago
+#9 Updated by Lu Chia-Chun over 10 years ago

 • Status changed from Resolved to Feedback